 Whilst some of north Goa has suffered from over-development, the far south is still unspoilt, with its lush mountain range, beautiful backwaters and long golden beaches.
 It is against this this peaceful tropical backdrop in Goa that Bamboo runs its yoga holidays and retreats.

-If you fancy a day off the mat, of have some time after your yoga retreat in Patnem beach, there are some wonderful places to visit in Goa.
+If you fancy a day off the mat, of have some time after your yoga retreat on Polem Beach, there are some wonderful places to visit in Goa.

 Nature lovers will enjoy Cotigao Wildlife Sanctuary, one of the world’s biodiversity hotspots just a few kilometres south of Patnem.
 Whether or not you catch a glimpse of an elusive leopard or a troop of monkeys, the mountainous jungle scenery is spectacular.